 Fertilizing Your New Lawn After Installation

-During your preparation you should apply a turf starter type granular fertilizer at a rate of 3 lbs. per 1,000 square feet.
+During your preparation you should apply a turf starter type granular fertilizer.

 Fertilizer should be spread on the ground evenly and clumps should be avoided.
 The turf starter fertilizer may be